justanotherfoundry/freemix-glyphsapp/README.md

 The palette shows the four most frequently used anchors.
 Setting the x or y position of a particular anchor via the palette only affects glyphs that have an anchor with the respective name (anchors are never inserted or removed).

+### Suffixes Palette

+The palette shows the name(s) of the selected glyph(s), split by suffix.
+The fields are editable.

+This is useful for quickly changing the suffix of multiple glyphs at once.

 ### Customize Defaults

 This is not a macro you would use daily but more of a documentation of settings that can be accessed in Python via intDefaults.